 Although smoking rates have significantly declined in the developed world, cigarette smoking has increased worldwide.
 Sadly, cigarette companies have found a growing market in developing countries, and the number of smoking-related deaths will increase in these areas.

 Even in developed countries, where smoking rates have declined by half in the last 50 years, chronic lung disease will persist as a leading cause of death, mostly due to an increase in cigarette smokers born in the 1940’s to 1950’s.

 Even if cigarettes were outlawed worldwide – as has already been done in the country of Bhutan – the rise in global air pollution will become a significant source of death and disability.
 Researchers predict worldwide fossil fuel use to increase 50% by the year 2040.
 Increased use of fossil fuel portends further increases in air pollution, which has well-documented ill effects on lung and heart disorders.
 For example, increases in household coal use in northern China since 1950 has shortened life expectancy by 5.5 years from deaths due to lung and heart disease caused by increased air pollution.

 Until the first cure is found, researchers are improving palliative treatment for respiratory diseases.
 Lung diseases are difficult to treat, and most care is palliative, helping to relieve the symptoms but not treat the underlying disease.

 Scientists are increasingly viewing lung disease as a disease of aging and have identified many of its underlying cellular causes.
-Based on this new understanding, researchers are developing promising treatments for respiratory conditions, such as senolytics and gene therapy.
+Based on this new understanding, researchers are developing promising treatments for respiratory conditions, such as senolytics drugs.

 Show Us Some Love